NDTV (Indian TV channel): The Sunday Guardian's allegations

 The Sunday Guardian ran a story which exposed the NDTV's financial misdemeanours and malpractices in connivance with ICICI Bank.
-It provides details of how NDTV's major stakeholders raised funds by misdeclaration of the value of shares in NDTV.
+It provides details of how NDTV's major stakeholders raised funds by the misdeclaration of the value of shares in NDTV.
 NDTV has denied the allegations and the NDTV CEO replied to the Sunday Guardian along with the threat of "criminal defamation".
-On 5 June 2017, the House of Prannoy Roy was raided by NIA and CBI.
+On 5 June 2017, the house of Prannoy Roy was raided by the NIA and CBI.

 Foreign Exchange Management Act violation

-On 19 November 2015 the ED served ₹2,030 crore (US$280 million) notice to NDTV for alleged violations under the Foreign Exchange Management Act, however the company said it has been advised that the allegations are not "legally tenable".
+On 19 November 2015 the ED served a ₹2,030 crore (280 million USD) notice to NDTV for alleged violations under the Foreign Exchange Management Act, 1999, however the company said it has been advised that the allegations are not "legally tenable".

 Income tax cases

-The "Income Tax Appellate Tribunal" (ITAT) has upheld an income tax department finding that promoters of NDTV used their own shell companies to round-trip investments of ₹642 crore (US$90 million) during 2009–10, making them liable for recovery of tax and penalty.
+The Income Tax Appellate Tribunal (ITAT) has upheld an income tax department finding that promoters of NDTV used their own shell companies to round-trip investments of ₹642 crore (90 million USD) during 2009–10, making them liable for the recovery of tax and penalty.

-The Delhi bench of the Income Tax Appellate Tribunal which functioned under the Ministry of Law upheld the findings of the department held the company liable for reassessment of taxation with penalty.
-According to the findings, the company had allegedly colluded with NBCUniversal, a subsidiary of General Electric in a complex money laundering scheme for evading taxation of what was noted to be relatively small amount of funds relative to the size of the companies.
+The Delhi bench of the Income Tax Appellate Tribunal which functioned under the Ministry of Law and Justice upheld the findings of the department held the company liable for the reassessment of taxation with penalty.
+According to the findings, the company had allegedly colluded with NBCUniversal, a subsidiary of the defunct General Electric in a complex money laundering scheme for evading the taxation of what was noted to be a relatively small amount of funds relative to the size of the companies.

 Securities and Exchange Board of India violation

-In September 2018, Roy and his wife Radhika were issued show cause notice by Securities and Exchange Board of India for violation of insider trading regulations though their company NDTV downplayed the notices stating they were seeking legal advice on the issue.
-Earlier that year, in the month March they were fined Rs 3 lac each by SEBI for disclosure lapses.
+In September 2018, Roy and his wife Radhika were issued show cause notice by the Securities and Exchange Board of India for the violation of insider trading regulations through their company NDTV downplayed the notices stating they were seeking legal advice on the issue.
+Earlier that year, in the month March they were fined INR₹3 lakh each by the SEBI for disclosure lapses.

-Securities and Exchange Board of India barred Prannoy Roy and his wife Radhika Roy from accessing the securities market for 2 years after an investigation revealed that they concealed material info from shareholders regarding loan agreements and hence they cannot hold management positions in NDTV board.
+The Securities and Exchange Board of India also barred Prannoy Roy and his wife Radhika Roy from accessing the securities market for 2 years, after an investigation revealed that they concealed material information from shareholders regarding loan agreements and hence they cannot hold management positions at the NDTV board.